-Our goal is to provide excellent civil & criminal legal services to the people of Wyoming, and that shows in the service we provide.
+Our Laramie, Cheyenne, and Sheridan law firms strive to provide excellent civil and criminal legal services to the people of Wyoming, and that shows in the service we provide.
 Our clients attest to our service-orientated approach:

-Following the Second World War, George J. Millet (J.D. ’37), a star transactional attorney, joined Al Pence and the two founded Pence and Millet.
-Hoke M. MacMillan (B.S. ’67, J.D. ’70) joined the firm in 1974, and in 1982, Hoke joined Al as senior partner and the firm became Pence and MacMillan.
+Following the Second World War, George J. Millett (J.D. ’37), a star transactional attorney, joined Al Pence and the two founded Pence and Millett.
+Hoke M. MacMillan (B.S. ’67, J.D. ’70) joined the firm in 1974, and in 1982, Hoke joined Al as senior member and the firm became Pence and MacMillan.
 Several top Laramie attorneys passed through the doors of the firm, including Arthur T. Hanscum (B.S. ’72, J.D. ’75).
-Hanscum later went on to serve as a district court judge in Laramie and is now retired in Florida.
+Hanscum later went on to serve as a district court judge in Laramie and retired in Florida.

 The Becky Klemt Letter

 Some of you may remember “The Becky Klemt” letter, which Becky wrote in 1988.
 In the words of our time, her letter “went viral.”
 The letter led to an article, “A Lady Lawyer in Laramie Writes a Landmark Letter,” which appeared in the Wall Street Journal on Sept.
 6, 1990.
 Becky even appeared on the Tonight Show with Johnny Carson on October 3, 1990.

 It all started on July 19, 1988, when Becky wrote a letter to an attorney in California asking for assistance in collecting a judgment.

 The attorney responded more than six weeks later saying that “he must decline.”